-Discuss lifestyle interventions, including:
+Discuss lifestyle interventions, such as nutrition, including:

 Setting target for dietary protein intake of 0.8 g/kg body weight per day for people with non-dialysis-dependent stage 3 or higher CKD.

 Taking in higher levels of dietary protein for patients on dialysis, since protein energy wasting is a major problem in some individuals.